cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 1. Delete the database by running this command.

-    <code>acurl https://$ACCOUNT.bluemix.cloudant.com/rolodex -X DELETE</code>
+    <code>acurl https://$ACCOUNT.cloudant.com/query-demo -X DELETE</code>

-2. See the results to verify the `rolodex` database was deleted.
+2. See the results to verify the `query-demo` database was deleted.

     *Results:*
     ```json